rchanou/rchanou.github.io/cost-based-management.md

 >
 > -- <cite>Mike Acton</cite>

 In the suite of development tools available to us, I sense an empty void that we are all collectively feeling around like blind mice, without seeing the bigger picture.
-In particular, I think we can do much better when it comes to testing.
-Instead of shaming developers for not testing or writing "enough" tests, we should consider how we can make the process of creating effective tests more efficient and frictionless.
-Several techniques and tools have emerged in this regard:
+Specifically, I think we can do much better when it comes to **testing**.
+Rather than shame developers for not dedicating "enough" time to writing tests, we should instead consider how we can aid and streamline the creation of effective test suites.

+Let's take note of some techniques and tools that are currently in the wild:

 - Table testing
 - Snapshot testing